Mobility of geometric constraint systems with extrusion symmetry: Point-hyperplane frameworks

 Let $G=(V_{\mathcal P}\cup V_{\mathcal H}, E)$ be a graph where the vertex set $V$ is partitioned into two non-empty sets $V_{\mathcal P}$ and $V_{\mathcal H}$.
 This induces a partition of the edge set $E$ into the sets $E_{\mathcal P \mathcal P}, E_{\mathcal P \mathcal H}, E_{\mathcal H \mathcal H}$, where $E_{\mathcal P \mathcal P}$ consists of pairs of vertices in $V_{\mathcal P}$, $E_{\mathcal H \mathcal H}$ consists of pairs of vertices in $V_{\mathcal H}$, and $E_{\mathcal P \mathcal H}$ consists of pairs of vertices with one vertex in $V_{\mathcal P}$ and the other one in $V_{\mathcal H}$.
 We call such a graph $G$ a \emph{$\mathcal P \mathcal H$-graph}.

-A \emph{point-hyperplane framework} in $\mathbb{R}^d$ is a triple $(G,p,\ell)$, where $G=(V_{\mathcal P}\cup V_{\mathcal H}, E)$ is a $\mathcal P \mathcal H$-graph and $p:V_{\mathcal P}\to \mathbb{R}^d$ and $\ell=(a,r):V_{\mathcal H}\to \mathbb{R}^{d}\times \mathbb{R}$ are maps.
+A \emph{point-hyperplane framework} in $\mathbb{R}^d$ is a triple $(G,p,\ell)$, where $G=(V_{\mathcal P}\cup V_{\mathcal H}, E)$ is a $\mathcal P \mathcal H$-graph and $p:V_{\mathcal P}\to \mathbb{R}^d$ and $\ell=(a,r):V_{\mathcal H}\to (\mathbb{R}^{d}\setminus \{0\})\times \mathbb{R}$ are maps.
 These maps $p$ and $\ell$ are interpreted as follows: each vertex $i$ in $V_{\mathcal P}$ is mapped to the point $p_i$ in $\mathbb{R}^d$ and each vertex $j$ in $V_{\mathcal H}$ is mapped to the hyperplane in $\mathbb{R}^d$ given by $\{x\in \mathbb{R}^d: \langle a_j, x\rangle-r_j=0\}$ \cite{EJNSTW}.
 (Note that in \cite{EJNSTW}, a hyperplane is defined by $\ell=(a,r):V_{\mathcal H}\to \mathbb{S}^{d-1}\times \mathbb{R}$, i.e. the normal vector of each hyperplane is assumed to be a unit vector.
 However, the hyperplane is unchanged if $a$ and $r$ are multiplied by any $\alpha\in\mathbb{R}\setminus\{0\}$, and in this paper we find it more convenient to allow every point in $\mathbb{R}^{d+1}$ to represent a hyperplane $\ell = (a,r)$, where points $(a,r)$ and $(a',r')$ with $ra'=r'a$ correspond to the same hyperplane.)
 A point-hyperplane framework in $\mathbb{R}^2$ is also called a \emph{point-line framework} \cite{JO}.

-We say that the points and hyperplanes of $(G,p,\ell)$ (affinely) span all of $\mathbb{R}^d$ if the coordinates of all of the point vertices in $p$ and the coordinates of all of the points which lie on the hyperplanes in $\ell$ affinely span $\mathbb{R}^d$.
+We say that the points and hyperplanes of $(G,p,\ell)$ in $\mathbb{R}^d$ affinely span at least $\mathbb{R}^{d-1}$ if the coordinates of all of the point vertices in $p$ and the coordinates of all of the points which lie on the hyperplanes in $\ell$ affinely span at least $\mathbb{R}^{d-1}$.